valeriangalliat/blog/2020/11/upgrading-hackintosh-catalina-big-sur-clover-opencore.md

 The last step was to follow the [OpenCore Post-Install Guide](https://dortania.github.io/OpenCore-Post-Install/).

-Seems that mostly everything I need worked out of the box so I didn't have much to fix there, the main thing was to generate the USB map to avoid using USBInjectAll and the `XhciPortLimit` quirk, as well as some cosmetic tweaks.
+Seems that mostly everything I need worked out of the box so I didn't have much to fix there, I just copied OpenCore's EFI from the USB to my SSD instead, and then the main thing was to generate the USB map to avoid using USBInjectAll and the `XhciPortLimit` quirk, as well as some cosmetic tweaks.